Vivid-Vortex/Java-8-plus/Java8.new-feature/src/main/java/com/Java8/newfeature/Java8/streams/mapVsMapToObj.md

 3. **Purpose**:
    - Use `.mapToObj()` when you need to convert primitive values to objects.
    - Use `.mapToDouble()`, `.mapToInt()`, and `.mapToLong()` when you need to convert elements to their respective primitive types for numerical processing.
+     For example, First if  you want to convert any primitive type given in string to it's actual primitive type so as to do the mathematical operation second, if you want to convert one primitive type to another such as int to double, double to float etc.

 ### Summary